Quantum-Accelerators/quacc/docs/user/recipes/workflows.md

 !!!
 Tip "Modifying the Parameters for Jobs in a Pre-Made Flow"

-    To modify the default parameters of a subset of jobs in a pre-made workflow, you can pass a dictionary of parameters to the `job_params` keyword argument of the workflow function.
-For example, to tighten the force tolerance of the `relax_job` step in the aforementioned recipe, you can do the following (note: the name and `@job` definition for each step in the pre-made workflow is specified in the flow's docstring):
+    To modify the default parameters of a subset of jobs in a pre-made workflow, you can pass a dictionary of parameters to the `job_params` keyword argument of the workflow function (note: the name and `@job` definition for each step in the pre-made workflow is specified in the flow's docstring).
+The example below modifies sets `opt_params={"fmax": 1e-4}` for the `relax_job` called within `bulk_to_slabs_flow`:

     ```python
     bulk_to_slabs_flow(atoms, job_params={"relax_job": {"opt_params": {"fmax": 1e-4}}})
     ```

-    To modify the default parameters of all the jobs in a pre-made workflow, such as the EMT calculator's `asap_cutoff` paramter, you can use the "all" keyword as a shorthand:
+    To modify the default parameters of all the jobs in a pre-made workflow, you can use the "all" keyword as a shorthand.
+The example below modifies the EMT calculator's `asap_cutoff` parameter for all jobs in the `bulk_to_slabs_flow`:

     ```python
     bulk_to_slabs_flow(atoms, job_params={"all": {"asap_cutoff": True}})